fkick/MediaEstimator/README.md

 ## About the App

-MediaEstimator is a macOS app for media managers, DITs, and production management teams to plan and calculate their film and television production's storage requirements.
+Media Estimator is a macOS app for media managers, DITs, and production management teams to plan and calculate their film and television production's storage requirements.
 Users can calculate camera media card allotments based on a number of professional camera and codec choices as well as estimate media management offload times based on the speeds of your backup shuttle medium.

 ---
 ## Features